lddyato/Exploratory-Data-Analysis/04 Base Plotting System.md

 #Base Plotting System

-**The core plotting and graphics engine in R is encasulated in the following two packages**
+* The core plotting and graphics engine in R is encasulated in the following two packages

-*graphics:* contains plotting functions for the ‘base’ graphing system, plot, boxplot and many others
+ + `graphics`: contains plotting functions for the ‘base’ graphing system, plot, boxplot and many others

-*grDevices:* contains all the code implementing the various graphics device, including X11, PDF, PostScript, PNG, etc
+ + `grDevices`: contains all the code implementing the various graphics device, including X11, PDF, PostScript, PNG, etc

-**The lattice plotting system is implementd using the following packages**
+* The lattice plotting system is implementd using the following packages

-*lattice:* contains code for producing Trellis graphics, which are independent of the ‘base’ graphics system; including functions like `xyplot, bwplot, levelplot`
+ + `lattice`: contains code for producing Trellis graphics, which are independent of the ‘base’ graphics system; including functions like `xyplot, bwplot, levelplot`

-*grid:* implements a different graphing system independent of the ‘base’ system; the lattice package builds on top of grid; we seldom call functions from grid package directly.
+ + `grid`: implements a different graphing system independent of the ‘base’ system; the lattice package builds on top of grid; we seldom call functions from grid package directly.

 ```r
 # Simple Base Graphcs: histogram